 The special two-part edition of The Next System Podcast features Clark Arrington, a pioneer in the cooperative movement, an innovative legal practitioner, and a leader in the movement for Black economic empowerment.
+Listen to Part 2 of the podcast here.)
 He now works as general counsel for The Working World, which provides creative, nonextractive financing and support for cooperatives.
 He is also well known in cooperative circles as the person who was instrumental in helping Equal Exchange grow from a small niche coffee roaster to a $70 million business.
 Arrington has an important and fascinating story to tell about his role in the struggle to build an economic infrastructure that not only empowers workers generally but confronts this country’s history of racism and its economic impact.

 John Duda: I think one of the things that I am really excited to get into is just the way that you have found your way into the cooperative movement, where you came from, how that’s all worked.
 You were born in Philadelphia.
 Tell me a little bit about growing up in Philly; what happened?